 For a character I wa originally going to quickly kill off or at least dismiss, Hobie ended up with a fairly complicated and interesting life, I feel.

 The prompt was created with Levi in mind, particularly because people were rather heavily ‘shipping him with Otra D’Angelo.
-I had to come up with some way for him to do something good for everyone.
-This would get this poor ADHD-addled guy out of his own personal zone and show that, deep under his tics and his weirdnesses, he really does care.
+Therefore, I had to come up with some way for him to do something good for everyone.
+Also, this would get this poor ADHD-addled guy out of his own personal zone and show that, deep under his tics and his weirdnesses, he really does care.

-He is also, along with Otra, the developer of Otric Theory, and named it after her, an act that he does not recognize was out of affection.
+He is also, along with Otra, the developer of Otric Theory.
+Levi named it after her, an act that he does not recognize was out of affection.
 But at least Otra knows.

 Levi is played by Edward Norton.
 I particularly love him from the Fight Club era.

 He just looks as itchy and twitchy as I think of Levi.

 An actor playing Levi has got to be someone who is smart and creative.
 However, ultimately, he must also be hamstrung by a bunch of different tics, quirks and downright disabilities.
 I believe Norton can really do that.

 Levi’s got major issues.